 When the text is not clearly visible or there is an error in the subtitles, it is easy to solve.
-In Premiere Pro you are able to change the text but also the style of the subtitles:
+In this Adobe product you are able to change the text but also the style of the subtitles:

 - Open the video and import the SRT file into Premiere Pro